-While you don't want to over water your cutting, placing a clear plastic bag over it can help keep moisture in.
-Plants lose moisture through their leaves, but since they don't have roots to pull in more water, you need to help the plant retain the moisture so it grow roots.
+While you don't want to overwater your cutting, placing a clear plastic bag over it can help keep moisture in.
+Plants lose moisture through their leaves, but since they don't have roots to pull in more water, you need to help the plant retain the moisture so it grows roots.
 Make sure the cover is clear so the plant can get light, but keep the plant cuttings out of direct sunlight.

 The plant or herb has taken root when you start to see new growth (new leaves and, of course, a new root system).
 Replant it gently and enjoy your new plants!

 This article was originally posted on August 28, 2019.